Help Desk Services from CIBSE Certification

 Certification registrants are asked to forward queries by email wherever possible

 A ticket will be created for each email request received by the Help Desk.
-For email requests to be processed, the following information MUST be included in the body of the email:
+For email requests to be processed, the following information should be included in the body of the email:

 - Requester's full name